fullstackhacker/phpwithme/README.md

 To Do:
 ------
 * database.php -  model/lib - both an object and the procedural way to make a database
+  -> user should only have to provide the name of the database they want to connect to (must have added it using easybake/adddb(.sh))
 * every public/src (source file) that connects to a database or does anything backend and needs to display it out to a user needs to have a corresponding controller/ file
 * remove .sh extensions and see if things still work (they should)
 * add changing permissions to setup(.sh)
+* add <type of database> as an argument for easybake/adddb(.sh)